The Complaining Cow’s Top 20 Tips for How to Complain Effectively!

 2) Ensure your grievance is valid.
 Don’t waste your time sending pointless correspondence with little weight it won’t get you anywhere.
 They need to know that you are serious.

-3) Always be polite.
+6) Always be polite.
 Remember that the people you are dealing with are not the people who have annoyed you and they are more likely to respond positively if you are polite.
 I am tempted to be sarcastic in nearly every letter I send but rarely does the complaint warrant it.
 Only use it after careful consideration and if it adds some humour.
 Never swear!
 Be rude and they can understandably refuse to deal with you.

-4) Be objective, don’t accuse and insult with phrases such as “…she was stupid,” use words and phrases like “…it appeared to me that…” Do however state facts.
+7) Be objective, don’t accuse and insult with phrases such as “…she was stupid,” use words and phrases like “…it appeared to me that…” Do however state facts.

-6) If the complaint is long, summarise the points (e.g. 10 phone calls, 2 visits, 2 letters, wrong information etc.)
+9) Describe events, bullet points are useful and make it very clear, especially when dates are involved.
+If the complaint is long, summarise the points (e.g. 10 phone calls, 2 visits, 2 letters, wrong information etc.)

-8) Set a deadline for when you expect to hear back and let them know what you will be doing if you don’t receive a satisfactory response.
+10) Set a deadline for when you expect to hear back and let them know what you will be doing if you don’t receive a satisfactory response.

 11) Use reference numbers where appropriate, make it easy for them to find your case.

-15) Be formal.
+14) Be formal.
 Use “Yours sincerely” when you know the person’s name and “Yours faithfully” when Dear Sir or Madam.
 No “love” froms!
 (I’ve seen it!)

-18) Inform them that if you are not happy you will take the matter further using the relevant people and organisations e.g. Financial Ombudsman, Trading Standards, Small Claims Court their own complaint procedure, the media, review sites (The Complaining Cow’s Blog!) etc. Only threaten if you are sure that it will have the desired effect and you are prepared to spend the time and effort taking it further (Small Claims Court for example).
+16) Inform them that if you are not happy you will take the matter further using the relevant people and organisations e.g. Ombudsman, Trading Standards, Small Claims Court their own complaint procedure, the media, review sites (The Complaining Cow’s Blog!) etc. Only threaten if you are sure that it will have the desired effect and you are prepared to spend the time and effort taking it further (Small Claims Court for example).